ssciwr/ecpo-eynollah/labelstudio/README.md

 # Materials for LabelStudio

-* `labelstudio.xml`: The labeling interface configuration compatible with the data we are exporting.
+* `ecpodata.xml`: The labeling interface configuration compatible with the existing data from `ecpo-data` after converted with `ecpodata2labelstudio`.
+* `eynollah.xml`: The labeling interface configuration producing annotated data containing the correct classes for `eynollah`.